Caterina Sforza: In Machiavelli

-When it comes to historical facts, we have a few accounts mentioning the event shortly after it occurred.
-None of which mention any skirt incident and instead talk about the true wisdom and political astuteness of Caterina reverting a losing situation into one where she was back in control.
-In all accounts she responds to the threats against her children with words and not actions.
+However, "the narrative of Machiavelli cannot stand against the absolute silence of such contemporaries as [Leone] Cobelli and [Bruno] Bernardi", neither of whom mention the skirt incident as Machiavelli describes it, and instead talk about the wisdom and political astuteness of Caterina, who is confronted with a losing situation yet manages to regain the upper hand.
+In all of these accounts she responds to the threats against her children with words instead of actions.
 She mentions how her eldest son is somewhere safe and that she is at that moment pregnant.
-The pregnancy is believed to have been a rouse but with the conspirators not having reinforcements, Caterina's on her way, and the bargaining chip that were her kids effectively rendered mute in addition to her threats of vengeance for the murder of her husband, they had no choice but to retreat.
-Caterina would later on exact her vengeance on all involved parties.
+The pregnancy is believed to have been a ruse, but with the conspirators not having any reinforcements and Caterina's forces approaching, with her children's usefulness as hostages rendered meaningless, and facing threats of vengeance for the murder of her husband, they had no choice but to retreat.
+Caterina would later on exact her vengeance on all the parties involved.